liu-weida/bmr_final_projet/README.md

 1. Replace the password for your mysql: (the defaut compte is root).
    You should change the configuration in both *user/src/main/resources/shardingsphere-config.yaml* and *project/src/main/resources/shardingsphere-config.yaml* (line 7 and 8)

-2. Replace the password for elastic search: (the defaut compte is elastic), which is the line 20 and 21 of the *project/src/main/resources/application.yaml*
+2. Replace the password for elasticSearch: (the defaut compte is elastic), which is the line 20 and 21 of the *project/src/main/resources/application.yaml*
 3. start the backend engine *project/src/main/java/org/rhw/bmr/project/BmrProjectApplication.java* and *user/src/main/java/org/rhw/bmr/project/BmrUserApplication.java*
+4. Start redis, Mysql, elasticSearch.
+5. Import the resources/DB.sql file into your MySQL database.
+6. Import your elasticSearch with resources/elastic_index.cfg as index.

 ### Frontend Setup